Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Datasets

-\subsubsection{Token Identification}
+\subsubsection{Token identification}

-Smart contracts are not only used to create tokens, and not all smart contracts that emit a Transfer event are tokens (\eg NFT contracts).
-Thus, we need to identify which of the retrieved smart contracts are compliant with ERC-20 (resp.
-BEP-20).
-Unfortunately, this is not a trivial task, and in the last years several works~\cite{di2021identification, victor2019measuring, chen2020traveling,chen2019tokenscope,frowis2019detecting}, attempted to face this problem with several approaches that we describe in Section~\ref{sec:sota}.
+Smart contracts are not only used to create tokens, as well as not all smart contracts that emit a Transfer event are tokens (\eg NFT contracts).
+Thus, we need to identify which of the retrieved smart contracts are ERC-20 (resp.
+BEP-20) compliant.
+Unfortunately, this is not a trivial task, and in the last years several works~\cite{di2021identification, victor2019measuring, chen2020traveling,chen2019tokenscope,frowis2019detecting}, attempted to face this problem with several approaches that we describe in Sec.~\ref{sec:sota}.
 For our analysis, we follow the approach proposed by ~\cite{victor2019measuring,chen2020traveling} that leverage the bytecode of smart contracts.

-According to the Solidity specification~\cite{ABIspec}, in the bytecode, smart contracts' methods are identified by signatures that consist of the first 4 bytes of the \textit{Kekkack-256} hash of the method name and parameters' type.
+According to the Solidity specification~\cite{ABIspec}, in the bytecode, smart contract's methods are identified by signatures that consist of the first 4 bytes of the \textit{Kekkack-256} hash of the method name and parameters' type.
 Thus, to verify if a bytecode of a retrieved smart contract represents an ERC-20 (resp.
 BEP-20) compliant token, we verify if it contains at least all the signatures of the ERC-20 (resp.
 BEP-20) mandatory methods.
 Tab.~\ref{tab:erc20signature} in the Appendix shows the signature of the mandatory and optional methods of the ERC-20 and BEP-20 interfaces.

-Of the 4,534,599 smart contracts' bytecode retrieved on the Ethereum blockchain, we find that 389,348 (8.5\%) are ERC-20 tokens compliant, and 381,551 (98\%) of them also implement the optional functions of the ERC-20 interface.
-Instead, in the BNB Smart Chain, we find that 1,887,484 out of 3,087,274 (61\%) are BEP-20 compliant and, almost all of them also implement the optional methods of the BEP-20 interface.
-Although we found more smart contracts in Ethereum than in BSC (4,534,599 vs 3,087,274), there are many more compliant tokens in BSC (1,887,484) than in Ethereum (389,348).
+Of the 4,534,599 smart contracts' bytecodes retrieved on the Ethereum blockchain, we find that 389,348 (8.5\%) are ERC-20 tokens compliant, and 381,551 (98\%) of them also implement the optional functions of the ERC-20 interface.
+Instead, on the BNB Smart Chain, we find that 1,887,484 out of 3,087,274 (61\%) are BEP-20 compliant, and, as for Ethereum, almost all of them also implement the optional methods of the BEP-20 interface.
+Although we found more smart contracts on Ethereum than in BSC (4,534,599 vs. 3,087,274), there are many more compliant tokens in BSC (1,887,484) than in Ethereum (389,348).
 This discrepancy suggests that BSC may be a more interesting environment to study tokens and, possibly, their misuse.